hailstorm75/MySetup/README.md

 cd
 rmdir MySetup
 ```

+## Plugins
-Next you need to install the VIM plugins and additional packages which you can find in the [requirements](#Requirements) section.
+Next you need to install the VIM plugins and additional packages which you can find in the [requirements](#requirements) section.

+> **Note**: if you are using a different package manager, then you'll have to remove the first line from the provided .vimrc file and use the appropriate plugin installation steps for your package maanger.

+### Installing Pathogen
 To install a vim plugin you will most likely need a package manager.
 I use [pathogen](https://github.com/tpope/vim-pathogen).
 To install pathogen paste the following command into your terminal:
 ```bash
 mkdir -p ~/.vim/autoload ~/.vim/bundle && \
 curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim
 ```
+### Installing Plugins using Pathogen
 After that everything else is simple.
 Just navigate to your pathogen bundle directory
 ```bash
 cd ~/.vim/bundle